TribeOneDefi/rwaone-contracts/publish/README.md

 ### CLI Options

-- `-a, --add-new-tribes` Whether or not any new tribes in the tribes.json file should be deployed if there is no entry in the config file.
+- `-a, --add-new-rwas` Whether or not any new rwas in the rwas.json file should be deployed if there is no entry in the config file.
 - `-b, --build-path [value]` Path for built files to go. (default of `./build` - relative to the root of this repo).
 The folders `compiled` and `flattened` will be made under this path and the respective files will go in there.
 - `-c, --contract-deployment-gas-limit <value>` Contract deployment gas limit (default: 7000000 (7m))
-- `-d, --deployment-path <value>` Path to a folder that has your input configuration file (`config.json`), the tribes list (`tribes.json`) and where your `deployment.json` file will be written (and read from if it currently exists).
+- `-d, --deployment-path <value>` Path to a folder that has your input configuration file (`config.json`), the rwas list (`rwas.json`) and where your `deployment.json` file will be written (and read from if it currently exists).
 The `config.json` should be in the following format ([here's an example](deployed/goerli/config.json)):

   ```javascript
   // config.json